Nigel2392/tcpproto/README.md

 	return nil
 })
 ```
-Then we can get to start sending requests, a typical request looks like this:
+Then we can get to start sending requests.
 A typical response/request looks like this:
 ```go
 CONTENT_LENGTH: CONTENT_LENGTH int